-The purpose of this report is to assess the extent to which Brazil is meeting its commitments to fighting corruption by applying and implementing the principles and actions set…
+The purpose of this report is to assess the extent to which South Africa is meeting its commitments to fighting corruption by applying and implementing the principles and actions…

 You are using an outdated browser.
 Most of this website should still work, but after upgrading your browser it will look and perform better.